 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Christian Medical & Dental Associations (CMDA) and the Catholic Medical Association (CMA).
 Christian Medical & Dental Associations is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The AMA Designation Statement

-The Christian Medical & Dental Associations designates this educational activity for a maximum of 17 AMA PRA Category 1 Credits; 15 AMA PRA Category 1 Credits for the conference and 2 AMA PRA Category 1 Credits for the NFP Forum.
-Physicians should only claim credits commensurate with the extent of the participation in an activity.
+The Christian Medical & Dental Associations designates this educational activity for a maximum of 22.25 AMA PRA Category 1 Credits(s) TM.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

 The American Academy of Nurse Practitioners Certification Program (AANPCP) accepts AMA PRA Category 1 Credit TM from organizations accredited by the ACCME.
 Individuals are responsible for checking with the AANPCP for further guidelines.
 Nurse practitioners may receive up to 22.25 credits for completing this activity.

 AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit(s) TM. by an organization accredited by the ACCME or a recognized state medical society.
 Physician assistants may receive up to 22.25 credits for completing this activity.

 Application for CME credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.

 This educational activity has been approved by the American Association of Occupational Health Nurses (AAOHN), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 21.75 contact hours approved.